TheSolracBoy/English-Memorix-Studio/README.md

 # English Memorix Studio
 An app designed to assist elementary school English teachers in Costa Rica by helping students associate images with new vocabulary words.
-I developed this project during my time as a college student studying Software Engineering at the University of Costa Rica.
+I developed this project during my time in college studying Software Engineering at the University of Costa Rica.

 ## Features
 - **Easy Game Creation:** Design customized memory games with a user-friendly interface.